Carolina Grad Student F1RSTS

 - Student Advisory Board

-Want to keep up to date on First-Gen Events & Info?
-E-mail Maria.Erb@unc.edu to join the Carolina Grad Student F1RSTS listserv.
+Want to keep up to date on First-Gen events and info?
+E-mail Kathy_Wood@unc.edu to join the Carolina Grad Student F1RSTS listserv.
+We invite you to check out upcoming CGSF events by clicking the buttons on the left-hand menu.

 Carolina is part of the first cohort of institutions recognized by the Center for First-generation Student Success, an initiative of NASPA-Student Affairs Administrators in Higher Education and The Suder Foundation.
 Recognition as a First-gen Forward Advisory Institution comes because of the commitment to first-generation college student support by Carolina Grad Student F1RSTS and Carolina Firsts.